-Rare opportunity for a high quality industrial food production building.
+Rare opportunity to purchase a high quality commissary – industrial food production building with hoods and kitchen.
 Any food production operation will appreciate the many features of this food prep facility located in Los Angeles in the Southbay neighborhood of Harbor City.

 Introduction California is the top agricultural state in the nation, a position it has held for 50 years.
 As a natural result, California is also the largest food processing employer in the United States.
 With an enormous variety of crops, great growing conditions and increasing demand for prepared food products, California is the center for food processing, shipping $50 billion worth of food products.